 Ideally, you don’t want to remove all carbs — your body needs plenty of them to function.
 But you can find yummy alternatives to keep everybody happy.
 Zucchini noodles, for instance, aka noodles made out of zucchini, would be a healthy replacement for the traditional spaghetti.

 If you’re trying to get your loved ones to cut down on carb-loaded snacks, you can provide substitutes with a high nutritional value, such as replacing fries with oven-baked squash sticks.
+Or, offer up those “fried foods” with alternatives coming from your air fryer.

 Embrace all the colors